-Located at sites of geologic and social transformation, the photographs of the Ritual to Reveal Hidden Boundaries series are records of performances in which I trace unseen boundaries with a light for up to an hour, all the while dancing or walking, seemingly endlessly redoing my steps.
-The boundaries I draw while making the performances represent lines between what we generally term human-made, and the natural-made, investigating the idea of the Anthropocene, or the era of humans changing the planet on a truly global scale.
-Scientifically controversial, the proposed term Anthropocene either delineates the era since the rise of carbon emissions (the Industrial Revolution) or the dawn of agriculture.
-Either way, these mass activities by humans have completely altered the face of the planet and nature from what it was before humanity.
+Set at sites of geologic, or social transformation, the photographs of the Ritual to Reveal Hidden Boundaries series record performances I have undertaken on behalf of the camera.
+Over the course of hour long exposures, I dance and pace, repetitively retracing my steps while bearing colored lights that will mark the film with the boundary I contemplate.
+The mysterious spectacle that appears in the landscapes highlights and blurs invisible lines between what we generally term human-made, and the natural, investigating the idea of the Anthropocene, or the era of humans changing the planet on a truly global scale.
+The proposed term Anthropocene either delineates the era since the rise of carbon emissions (the Industrial Revolution) or the dawn of agriculture.
+Either way, humanity's mass activities have completely altered the face of the planet and nature in contrast to that state of the earth before the advent of the modern human.

 In the Owens Lake images, I photograph within the nearly-dry lakebed of what was, until 100 years ago, a thriving lake and forest ecosystem perched in the arid rainshadow of the Eastern Sierra Nevada mountains.
 Now, it sits damp and saline, coated with a skim of 5% of its previous acreage of water, while the other 95% is siphoned off 30 miles north to run into the Los Angeles Aqueduct and quenches half of the thirst of 25 million of so Angelenos.

-For Ritual to Reveal Hidden Boundaries, Palos Verdes, I completed a performance by full moon light in the ruins of an abandoned housing development.
+For Full Moon Ritual, San Pedro, I completed a performance by full moon light in the ruins of an abandoned housing development.
 Shifts along several earthquake faults (also responsible for the oil wells visible at sea) doomed the homes to collapse after they were built.
 In the last eighty years since their abandonment, they’ve rotted away and fallen over the cliffside into the Pacific Ocean.

 Ritual to Reveal Hidden Boundaries, San Andreas documents a dance over the San Andreas Fault, one of the largest earthquake faults in the world.
 It is gradually pulling California apart; eventually Los Angeles will sit across the bay from San Francisco.

-For Blood Moon Eclipse Ritual, the artist and her one year old son engaged in a dance ritual at the height of a full moon eclipse, that the recorded for the camera.
+For Blood Moon Eclipse Ritual, along with my one year old son, I engaged in a dance ritual at the height of a full moon eclipse, that the recorded for the camera.
 The ritual welcomed the rebirth and return of the moon.
 Occurring as it did close to the child’s first birthday, the ritual also celebrated his existence and presented a healing experience in the wake of a year fraught with extensive trauma, change and evolution - like most of the years of our lives.

 The results are photographs that exist as a documents of an expanse of time, of movement and as evidence of a presence that would otherwise be invisible, addressing issues of place, the body and our impact upon the earth.